Why is Philanthropy Important for Companies?

 In 2022, Apple’s total employee charitable giving program exceeded $125 million, and their employees volunteered more than 250,000 hours.

 The company matches employee donations to most nonprofits at a 1:1 ratio with a maximum of $10,000, while their volunteer grant program has no minimum hour requirement and donates $25 per hour that an employee volunteers.

 ConocoPhillips believes in and works toward the well-being of the communities in which they function through charitable giving, employee volunteerism, and civic leadership.
 They participated in 8 United Way campaigns and raised over $5.6 million in employee, retiree, and company donations.
 They also logged over 44,500 volunteer hours globally.

 The company will match employee donations up to $10,000.
 It also offers two types of volunteer grants for current employees and retirees, as well as team volunteer grants.

 Dell has recently set a goal to volunteer 5 million cumulative hours of service over the course of several years and has committed itself to sustainability by recovering 2 billion pounds of used electronics and using sustainable materials in their products.

-The company will match nonprofit donations up to $10,000 at a 1:1 ratio and, for every quarter in which their employees volunteer more than 10 hours, the employee can allocate a $150 donation toward a 501(c)3 organization.
+The company will match nonprofit donations up to $10,000 at a 1:1 ratio.
+For every quarter in which their employees volunteer more than 10 hours, the employee can allocate a $150 donation toward a 501(c)3 organization.

-General Electric strives to connect their employees with their surrounding communities and offers a matching gift program.
-Last year, General Electric gave $129 million in total, with $30 million in matching gifts.
+General Electric strives to connect employees with their surrounding communities and offers a matching gift program.
+In the past, General Electric gave $129 million in total, with $30 million in matching gifts.

 General Electric will match a maximum of $5,000 at a 1:1 ratio for all employee types.